ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 Note:

-RAML: stands for RESTful API Modeling Language.
+- RAML: stands for RESTful API Modeling Language.
   It promotes a top-down spec-driven approach covering the whole lifecycle: design, build, test, document, share.
   Design can be made in an iterative manner, and be tested and simulated without any development to gather user feedbacks.
-Once the design is validated, development can start
+  Once the design is validated, development can start.
   RAML was released in 2013.
-Mulesoft has been its main contributor with support from Paypal, CISCO … It was clearly the most consistent and complete approach until a recent date.
+  Mulesoft has been its main contributor with support from Paypal, CISCO...
+  It was clearly the most consistent and complete approach until a recent date.
-Swagger: is the most popular solution.
+- Swagger: is the most popular solution.
   It provides documentation tied directly to the source code.
   It is very well integrated with frameworks.
-Open API Initiative is managed by the Linux Foundation since 2015.
+- Open API Initiative is managed by the Linux Foundation since 2015.
   It is based on the Swagger 3.0 specification.
   In April 2017, Mulesoft, the main sponsor of RAML, has decided to join it.
   So we can expect a convergence.

 ----